 JBL GTO609C Premium 6.5-Inch Component Speaker System.

-The robustly designed component speaker with extremely high-fidelity sound quality.
+The robustly designed component speaker with extremely high-fidelity for Bass & sound quality.
 An excellent choice for people who are looking for automobile audio up-gradation.

 - The most innovative GTO series model.